mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 Hi Arthur Tkachenko, Nice to meet you !

 Amy TomMar 24, 2021, 6:26 PM
 Hi Maxi!
 Thanks for doing an AMA!
 Great to meet you.
-As a beginner in the coding world, I’d love for you to explain further what you mean by “code smells”
+As a beginner in the coding world, I’d love for you to explain further what you mean by "code smells"

 Arthur TkachenkoMar 24, 2021, 6:27 PM
 (yes, I voted for you on our last noonies)

 mcseeMar 24, 2021, 6:27 PM
 I think every organization has its structure.
-I am myself a sofware engineer manager so I choose team priorities.
+I am myself a software engineer manager so I choose team priorities.
 I take everyday decisions on priorities and they are not very easy to make.
 Sometimes we have time for refactorings, sometimes we don't.
 So we schedule a case and move on to build new features or correct defects.
 What i am sure of is , technical debt is a debt, the later you pay it the more cost it has.

 mcseeMar 24, 2021, 6:29 PM
 I cannot give you a rule on time.
 But if you postpone a refactor and you encounter a defect, time moves on and you find another defect etc. your technical debt is clearly shouting.
 On the opposite side, if we just do refactors and tech debts we miss a lot of business opportunities.
 I have no silver bullet on this, sorry.